pivotal/docs-tap/install.md

     ```
     STATUS should be `Reconcile succeeded`.

-1. To access TAP UI, use the service you exposed above in the `service_type` field in the values file.
+1. To access Tanzu Application Platform GUI, use the service you exposed above in the `service_type` field in the values file.

 ## <a id='install-service-bindings'></a> Install Service Bindings